Rakesh9100/Click-The-Edible-Game/README.md

 <h2>Introduction📌</h2>

 A well-designed interesting game made using HTML, CSS, and JS where you can play with your favorite edible and click on it to get the highest score.

 - There are five categories - Fruits, Vegetables, Sweets, Snacks, and Bakery Products.
 Click on your favorite edible to start the game.
 - You can choose how much time you want to spend on one edible.
 - Timer, Score and Lives ❤️ count are shown on the screen.
 - Clicking on one edible will increase your score by 1.
+- Clicking on a rotten 🤢 edible will decrease the score by 1.
 - Clicking on a bomb 💣 will decrease your lives count by 1.
 - When the time is over or all of your `3` lives are exhausted, it's game over, and the final score will be shown.
 - All the scores are stored until you remain on the game i.e, before you refresh/reload/close the page.